kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 ## Authentication and Security

 To establish communication with the Kaltura servers, the client application must have a secret (one of 2 types) coupled with a unique account ID and a set of permissions.
-A valid Kaltura Session (aka KS) is required to interact with the Kaltura API; displaying content, upload media, delete, update or list.
+A valid Kaltura Session (KS) is required to interact with the Kaltura API; displaying content, upload media, delete, update or list.
 The KS expiry can be set at session initiation to range from 1 second to 10 years.

 Once the KS is acquired, it can be used to interact with content by users for specific pre-set actions, such as uploading, deletion, updating and listing.